W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 ---
-title: Introducing our new friend, Smart Travel Assistant
+title: Discovering Smart Travel Assistants
 subtitle: Exploring conversational user interfaces.
 date: 2020-09-30 00:00:00
 description: This is about how I contributed to developing a strategy for implementing an AI/ML